ianrgraham/vitrix/README.md

-Softmatter simulation/analysis routines implemented in Rust.
+Molecular dynamics library in Rust.